 \subsection{Naive Rehearsal}

-The first method we will investigate is by far the simplest --- naive rehearsal.
-While rehearsal-based methods may appear simple at first glance, there is some depth to these methods.
+While rehearsal-based methods may appear simple at first glance, there is some depth to them.
 The buffer items need not be taken directly from the training data of previous tasks and could instead be generated another way, meaning the assumption of access to previous tasks is not violated.
-Furthermore, the method in which rehearsal items are introduced during training may vary, from naively introducing the entire buffer at each epoch to sampling a new mini-buffer that is updated every epoch, known as sweep-rehearsal \citep{Robins1995, Silver2015}.
+Furthermore, the method by which rehearsal items are introduced during training may vary, from naively introducing the entire buffer at each epoch to sampling a new mini-buffer that is updated every epoch, known as sweep-rehearsal \citep{Robins1993, Robins1995, Silver2015}.

 In naive rehearsal we take some proportion of the previous task items and store them in a buffer to introduce during the next task's training.
 We take a constant proportion across all tasks, e.g. 100 items from task one, 100 from task two, and so on.
 Typically, some predefined buffer size is used, and the buffer is utilized entirely throughout learning (i.e. initially the entire buffer are items from the first task, after task two the buffer is half items from task one, half from task two, and so on).
 However, we found excellent results using a growing buffer, with considerably shorter training times.